 The project has the full support of the Rottnest Island Authority Board and the Western Australian government.

 Mr Wilckens said bringing together two experienced tourism operators, with the backing of Sunsuper, had significantly contributed to the quality of the development, and would enable many more travellers to experience the beauty of Rottnest Island, while protecting its pristine environment.

-“The Baileys Group has extensive experience of the island’s tourism profile given its prior ownership of the Rottnest Express ferry service and current ownership of Thomsons Restaurant.
+“The Baileys Group has extensive experience of the island’s tourism profile given its prior ownership of the Rottnest Express ferry service.
 Discovery Parks, majority owned by Sunsuper, has Australia’s largest network of holiday parks.
 This development will spearhead our strategy to move further into experiential tourism,” he said.

 “An eco village is the ideal solution for Rottnest Island; it’s the ideal balance between meeting demand for experiential travel and to preserving the delicate coastal environment.”